Write ‘True’ or ‘False’ and justify your answer in the following:

 Solution

-According to question, here is a metallic bucket in the shape of a frustum of a cone, mounted on a hollow cylindrical base made of the same metallic sheet.
+According to the question, here is a metallic bucket in the shape of a frustum of a cone, mounted on a hollow cylindrical base made of the same metallic sheet.

-The surface area of figure (A) is the surface area of (a), (b), (c)
+The surface area of Figure (A) is the surface area of (a), (b), (c)

 (a) = curved surface area of frustum